 Lifecare is Willow Valley Communities’ comprehensive contract that provides personal care, memory care, or skilled nursing care, if you need it, without increasing your monthly fee because of the need for the enhanced level of care.
-While Lifecare doesn’t cover medical costs, it protects you from the ever-escalating costs of long-term care because it’s included in your predictable monthly service fee.
+While Lifecare doesn’t cover medical costs, it protects you from the ever-escalating costs of long-term care in retirement because it’s included in your predictable monthly service fee.
 At some senior living communities, a fee-for-service model often charges you a daily rate for supportive living that can add up quickly and deplete your assets.
 Willow Valley Communities’ Type A Lifecare contract offers financial security because, even if your need for a higher level of care increases, your monthly service fee does not increase because of the heightened level of support.

 Long-term care insurance is an insurance plan that can be customized to your future healthcare needs.
 A robust long-term care plan may be vital to you if you don’t live at Willow Valley Communities, but read on to discover why you may not need an unlimited policy at Willow Valley Communities.